Boulder Valley School District

 Once registered for classes, participating students are expected to be checking their college email accounts regularly for updates and notices.

-FOR PROSPECTIVE ASCENT and TREP Students: Colleges who offer a "college promise" program that provides need based financial aid will have their "promise" linked.
-This can help you decide if you might be eligible for more aid than what ASCENT and TREP can pay for (tuition, required fees and books).
+FOR PROSPECTIVE ASCENT and TREP Students: Colleges who offer a "college promise" program that provides need based financial aid will have their "promise" in their college student portal.
+This can help you decide if you might be eligible for more aid than expected tuition.

 Colleges and Universities